-After the demise of my short university career and the student job it gave me, I needed a new job.
-I don't remember the circumstances, but I ran into an old Woodlawn High School friend and fellow Warbler, Harold, who told me his company was looking for someone to work in their warehouse in shipping and receiving.
+After my short university career and the student job, I needed a new job.
+I don't recall the circumstances, but I ran into an old high school friend, Harold, who told me his company was looking for someone to work in their shipping and receiving.

 Tommy Ingram, the office manager for the hydraulic section of Motion Industries, interviewed me.
 He hired me on the spot and asked me to come to work the next day.
-The next morning, he issued blue work clothes with my name over the pocket and steel-towed boots.
+The next morning, Motion issued me blue work clothes with my name over the pocket and steel-toed boots.
 I filled out paperwork and then met my new workmates.

 Ron Stith, the inside sales guy, was hilarious, fun, and a bit crazy; I liked him instantly.

-Beverly Brock Brice Cooper Harper was the office administrator, was very attractive, and drove a 914 Porsche, but had a resting bitch face and bad attitude.
-We became good friends but it took a while.
+Beverly Brock Brice Cooper Harper was the office administrator, attractive, but with a resting bitch face and a bad attitude.
+We became good friends, but it took a while.

 Kathy Bell, the secretary-goddess, was the hottest girl in the place and was sexually harassed by the guys in the Hose Shop.
 Had this shit gone on today, Kathy would own the company.
 She liked me because I stood up for her and stopped their bad behavior.